christinasc/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 11, 2016
+**Today's Progress**:
+Successfully deployed a chatbot through Viber.
+Still working through deployement on Facebook and Slack.
+They seem to be a lot more complicated to deploy because multiple steps are required, including a webpage, a webhook, authorization process, oAuth, etc.

+Cloning the viber bot today and writing detailed setup instructions to avoid pitfalls.
+Trying additional commands for viberbot to make it more interesting.

 ### Day 7: January 10, 2016
+**Today's Progress**:
-**Today's Progress**: continue working on configuration for integrating Claudia.js examples with facebook, slack and viber
+continue working on configuration for integrating Claudia.js examples with facebook, slack and viber

 ### Day 6: January 8, 2016
 **Today's Progress**: setup slackbot - example-bot. spent a lot of time trying to get IAM on AWS configured properly to run Claudia.js examples